 If you are seeing a doctor to keep your depression symptoms under control, keep him or her aware of the specific problems you notice while trying to do your best at work.

-This includes making notes about side effects from medications that make it harder for you to get work done.
+This includes making notes about medication side effects that make it harder for you to get work done.

 Learn Healthy Diversion Techniques

-When the sad thoughts just keep piling on top of each other, it’s crucial to learn to cope with strategies that help you stay as calm and focused as possible.
+When the sad thoughts just keep piling on each other, it’s crucial to learn to cope with strategies that help you stay as calm and focused as possible.

 You may find relief by listening to an MP3 file of ocean waves, or taking a five-minute break to go through a guided meditation.

-Whatever the case may be, there are many therapeutic techniques to try that can be done without even leaving your desk.
+Whatever the case, there are many therapeutic techniques to try that can be done without leaving your desk.

 Tailor Your Workspace

 Many people don’t realize how much certain environmental factors trigger their depressive behavior.